anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 {::include-fold ietf-voucher-sid.txt}
 ~~~~

-The "assertion" attribute is an enumerated type {{RFC8366}}, and the current PYANG tooling does not document the valid values for this attribute.
+The "assertion" attribute is an enumerated type in {{RFC8366}}, but no values were provided as part of the enumeration.
+This document provides enumerated values as part of the YANG module.

 In the JSON serialization, the literal strings from the enumerated types are used so there is no ambiguity.

-In the CBOR serialization, a small integer is used.
+In the CBOR serialization, a small integer is used, and the following values are repeated here.
-This following values are documented here, but the YANG module should be considered authoritative.
+The YANG module should be considered authoritative in the future.
 No IANA registry is provided or necessary because the YANG module (and this document) would be extended when there are new entries to make.

 Integer  | Assertion Type
 |-|-|